danhphan/danhphan/README.md

-### Hi there, my name is Danh Phan 👋
+### Hi there, my name is Danh Phan 👋 Turning data into actionable insights is my passion.
-- 🌱 Hi, my name is Phan Danh.
-Turning data into actionable insights is my passion.
-I work as a Data Scientist at Johnson Controls.
+- 🌱 I work as a Data Scientist at the Pacific service team, Johnson Controls Australia.
 - 🔭 I'm also an Machine Learning researcher at Monash University, working on Machine learning for intelligent transport systems.
 - 📫 Reach me on Linkedin <a href="https://www.linkedin.com/in/danhpt">@danhpt</a> or on Twitter <a href="https://twitter.com/danhpt">@danhpt</a>